Acute Stress Syndrome Stabilization (ASSYST) Training in Individual and Group Formats

 Dr. Ignacio "Nacho" Jarero

 Ignacio (Nacho) Jarero, Ph.D., Ed.D., is the world pioneer in the provision of EMDR therapy in a group format, AIP-informed Advance Psychosocial Interventions for trauma-exposed populations, and AIP-informed Remote Assistance.
+He is an Expert Certified TeleMental Health Clinician.
 For his humanitarian services around the world with nearly 200 deployments since 1998, he has received the Francine Shapiro Award, the International Crisis Response Leadership Award, and the Psychotrauma Trajectory Award.
 For his research work with EMDR therapy, he received the EMDRIA Outstanding Research Award.
 Dr. Jarero is EMDR Institute Senior Trainer of Trainers and Advance Specialty Trainer and has conducted seminars and workshops around the world with participants of 67 different countries.

 Kelly Smyth-Dent, LCSW